Borrelia burgdorferi garinii antibody (clone Bg14)

-Mouse anti Borrelia burgdorferi garinii antibody (clone Bg14) recognises Borrelia burgdorferi garinii.
+Borrelia burgdorferi garinii antibody (clone Bg14), is a mouse monoclonal recognising Borrelia burgdorferi garinii.
 The antibody is suitable for use in ELISA, Western blotting and immunofluorescence applications.

 Borrelia burgdorferi garinii is a spirochete belonging to the Borrelia burgdorferi sensu lato species complex of spirochetes.
 It is a member of the genus Borrelia of the family Spirochaetaceae.
 In nature, spirochetes are maintained in a transmission cycle between hard ticks of the Ixodes species and a reservoir of small to medium sized vertebrate, and in some cases birds.
 In humans, infection occurs through the bite of a tick infected with the spirochete.
 Infection with B.burgdorferi in humans can cause the condition known as Lymes disease or Lyme borreliosis.
 Five Borrelia species have been reported to infect humans including B. burgdorferi sensu stricto in North America and Europe, B. garinii, B. bavariensis, B. afzelii in Europe and Asia, and B. spielmanii in Europe.
 B. afzelii and B. garinii account for most cases of Lymes disease in Europe (Wang, G), which are transmitted by the hard tick Ixodes Ricinus and maintained in small vertebrates and birds.